-- Students are required to be in attendance a minimum of seven (7) hours per day, 35 hours per week for the full-time schedule; 20 hours per week for part-time students.
+- All full-time day students will attend CORE and Protege, Tuesday through Saturday, 9:00AM to 4:30PM once out of CORE and protege a student will either attend a minimum of seven (7) hours per day; 35 hours per week; Tuesday though Saturday; 9:00AM to 4:30PM; or ten (10) hours per day, three (3) days per week; 30 hours per week; Monday from 11:30 AM to 10:00PM, Tuesday and Friday 9:00AM to 7:30 PM; part-time night students will attend five (5) hours per day; 20 hours per week; Monday through Friday; 5:00PM to 10:00PM.
 Holidays such as Thanksgiving, Christmas, and New Year's Day will be set according to the calendar each year.
 Students cannot bank hours and attend over 35 hours per week to make up for missing hours.
 If a student will miss hours during the week, arrangements must be made with the Future Professional Advisor to make up those hours within the same week, or the hours missed will count against the hours allowed to miss and overtime charges can occur. - Lunches and breaks are scheduled for all students.
 Day students will take 30 minutes for lunch between 12:00 noon and 1:30 PM, if possible, according to their booking.
 Students should communicate with their instructor if they have not had lunch by 1:30 PM.
+Night students take a 10 minute break.